Ion2FullApp Ionic Template

 The key to an evolving app is to create reusable services to manage all the data calls to your backend.
 Learn how we manage the data in Ion2FullApp Ionic Template.

 In this section we will not discuss any backend implementation in particular because as we explained above, there are so many options and flavours when it comes to backend implementations that it turns impossible to provide examples for every option.
-However, if you want to use Firebase we have some tutorials that can help you.

 We will focus instead on the app’s side of the problem, how to handle data calls, as this works the same and is independent on the way you implement the backend.
 We will talk about models and services and how they work together to achieve this.